cyberberry/food-delivery-app/README.md

 # food-delivery-app

 food-delivery-app is a web application that allows users to browse and order delicious dishes from various restaurants.
 This project provides a user-friendly interface for adding dishes to a cart, specifying order details, and submitting orders.

 App is available here https://cyberberry-food-delivery-app.herokuapp.com/

+**To submit an order and see a submit button fulfil all input fields**

 ## Installation